 Anyway, that's just the way I roll.

-Uh anyway, so one of the things that I think people have been ignoring, a pretty stunning admission to me, is how the mainstream media, how do they ignore this part?
+Anyway, so one of the things that I think people have been ignoring, a pretty stunning admission to me, is how the mainstream media, how do they ignore this part?

-Because we now have at least we have one of the two people who could be elected the leader of the free world in less than two months, admitting that she has collapsed the same way she did on Sunday, quote, a few times.
+Because we now have at least, we have one of the two people who could be elected the leader of the free world in less than two months admitting that she has collapsed the same way she did on Sunday, quote, a few times.

-Well, to find few is a few.
+Well, defined few is a few.

-Three, four, five, uh, a dozen.
+Three, four, five, a dozen.

-How do we just define what few is?
+How do we define what few is?

 I'd like a definition of that.